philchuang/vMix-M5Stick-Tally-Light/README.md

     1. M5 button single-click: display the tally status screen
     1. Side button long-click: load next settings and restart

+## ISSUES

+1. Screen does not indicate when vmix/wifi is disconnected and reconnection is being attempted.

 ## TODO

 * [ ]  Use Preferences.h instead of EEPROM.h for settings (maybe keep EEPROM for last used settings & tracking)